berrym/lair/README.md

 ## License

-This project is licensed under the GNU General Purpose License version 3, or at your discretion any later version.
+This project is licensed under the GNU General Public License version 3, or at your discretion any later version.
 See the COPYING file included in the git repository.